ComradeWolfskii/FGC-projects/README.md

 # FGC-projects
-A repository for the projects we do on FGC guilded server
+A repository for the projects we do on FGC guilded server.
+It will contain all of my submissions for the projects.